Courtesy of the NH Tourism Board

 Fiji, Australia, Indonesia, Puerto Rico, Mainland Mexico, Baja, Costa Rica, Panama, Tortola, Ecuador, Peru, Chile, South Africa.

 Tyler resides in Rye during the summer months and then escapes the cold during the winter.
-He has surfed through most of Central and South America in his two-plus years spent south of the border, but ends up back home each spring to spend the summer in Rye at the shop.
+He has surfed through most of Central and South America in his two-plus years spent south of the border, but ends up back home each spring to spend the summer in Rye at the surf shop.
 Tyler says, "Although I love being on the road, it is hard for me to imagine not being at home for the summer at the shop."
 After graduating from Connecticut College, he spent a winter teaching snowboarding in Steamboat, CO, before deciding surf beats snow.
 Tyler worked with The CBS Early Show, where he is a special contributor.
 He landed the job after accepting a bet from friends that he couldn't walk from Boston to New York in a week for Celtics playoff tickets.
 He completed the trek, which garnered national media attention and caught the eye of producers at CBS.
 His time spent with CBS was fun, but nothing beats his current lifestyle of Rye Beach in the summer and travel in winter.

 Tyler's surf travels include: